 We guard our clients’ privacy just as we will guard yours.
 If you need a reference, some companies and people allow us to share their names upon request.

 Automated Alerts use computerized monitoring to identify areas you specify and alert you through email regularly.
 A well-known example is Google’s Alert service, which is free but very basic.

 Pearson Strategy will build alerts using focused search engines to keep you up-to-date on those subjects – and only those subjects – of specific importance to you.

 Competitive Intelligence Reports are recurring reports that can’t be automated.
-For example, an upper level executive who doesn’t have the time to review and analyze an automated alert could receive a Custom Alert summarizing and analyzing crucial information from a variety of sources.
+For example, an upper-level executive who doesn’t have the time to review and analyze an automated alert could receive a Custom Alert summarizing and analyzing crucial information from various sources.